Key Takeaways

 Software for Water and Wastewater Operations

-Comparison of Siemens' Digital Solutions
+Comparison of Siemens' Software Solutions

-| Solution | Description | Benefits |
+| Software | Description | Benefits |

 |---|---|---|

-| SIWA Quality Inspector | Data-based water quality monitoring and decision support | Earlier intervention, planned maintenance |
+| SIWA Quality Inspector | Data-based water quality monitoring and decision support | Early intervention, planned maintenance, improved water quality |

-| SIWA Treatment Optimizer | Physics-based models for real-time process support | Energy cost savings, improved plant performance |
+| SIWA Treatment Optimizer | Physics-based models for real-time process support | Improved plant operation, reduced energy consumption, increased efficiency |

-| Soft Sensors | Continuous estimation of variables such as total suspended solids | Additional insight into plant performance, regulatory compliance |
+| Soft Sensors | Continuous estimation of variables such as total suspended solids and biological oxygen demand | Additional insight into plant performance, regulatory compliance, energy cost savings |

 Monitoring and Control for Waste Management